Prison Break season 1: Filming

 Most of the first season of the series was filmed on location in and around Chicago.
 After it was closed down in 2002, Joliet Prison became the set of Prison Break in 2005, standing in as Fox River State Penitentiary on screen.
 Scenes set in Lincoln's cell, the infirmary and the prison yard were all shot on location at the prison.
 Lincoln's cell is the same one in which John Wayne Gacy was incarcerated.
 Most of the production crew refused to enter the cell, thinking that it was haunted.
 Other sets were built at the prison, including the cell blocks that housed the general prison population; these blocks had three tiers of cells (as opposed to the real cell block's two) and had cells much larger than real cells to allow more space for the actors and cameras.
 Exterior scenes were filmed in areas around Chicago, Woodstock, and Joliet in Illinois.
 Other locations included O'Hare International Airport in Chicago and Toronto, Ontario in Canada.
 Prison Break spent $2 million per episode in the state of Illinois, which cost them a total of $24 million in 2005.

 Release

 Critical reception

-The season has a 77% "Certified Fresh" rating on review aggregator website Rotten Tomatoes, with the consensus stating: "Prison Break is confident pulp with a crackerjack premise that spreads thinly enough to smooth over the show's more lunkheaded flourishes."
-Metacritic gave the season a Metascore—a weighted average based on the impressions of a select 32 critical reviews—of 65, signifying generally favorable reviews.
-Based on its strong opening, The New York Times dubbed Prison Break "more intriguing than most of the new network series, and ... one of the most original" and a "suspenseful thriller", complimenting its "authentic look".
+The season has a 77% rating on Rotten Tomatoes, with the site's consensus stating: "Prison Break is confident pulp with a crackerjack premise that spreads thinly enough to smooth over the show's more lunkheaded flourishes."
+Metacritic gave the season a score—a weighted average based on the impressions of a select 32 critical reviews—of 65.
+Based on its strong opening, The New York Times dubbed Prison Break "more intriguing than most of the new network series, and ... one of the most original" and a "suspenseful thriller", complementing its "authentic look".
 Entertainment Weekly called it an "original drama", noting the show's "edge-of-the-seat action".
-On the other hand, however, The Washington Post criticized the show for its "somber pretentiousness" and "uniformly overwrought [performances]".
+The Washington Post criticized the show for its "somber pretentiousness" and "uniformly overwrought [performances]".